NHSDigital/nhs-app-api/docs/Functionality-Documentation/silver-integration-jump-off-creation.md

     * Add an instance of the vue component ThirdPartyJumpOffButton, specifying the `provider-configuration` by referencing the relevant object from jump-off-configuration.js.
     * Use the sjrIf library to add a computed property to determine whether the jump-off component should be shown.
 It may be necessary to combine this with additional checks, e.g. that the user is not proxying, or has a p9 proof level.
 * **The unit test fixture for the above page.**
+* **The NavigationListMenu**
+    * If you've added a new jump-off to the medical record hub, a new check will need added to `isAny3rdPartyHealthServiceEnabled`, as this link bypasses the hub if no silver integrations accessed via the hub are enabled.

 ### Integration Tests